elsehtz/todo_list/README.md

 # todo_list
-simple to do list made with REST api in flask
+simple to do list.
+Custom REST api madae for flask